NeighborTechs

 When to Upgrade Your Network

 If your router is more than 3 years old, it probably doesn't support WiFi 6 or 6E.
-Upgrading to a modern mesh system (like TP-Link Deco or Ubiquiti) can eliminate dead zones entirely.
+Upgrading to a modern mesh system can eliminate dead zones entirely.
+For homes over 2,000 square feet, a mesh system with 2-3 nodes is the best solution — a single router, no matter how powerful, can't cover every corner.

 Need Professional Help?

 NeighborTechs specializes in home and business WiFi setup, network optimization, and dead zone elimination.
 We serve customers nationwide.
-Call (804) 408-8090 for a free consultation.
+We'll survey your space, recommend the right equipment, and configure everything for optimal performance.
+Call (804) 898-5939 for a free consultation.

 Need Help With This?